aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 ::

-    Usage:  [OPTIONS] PROFILE_NAME
+    Usage:  [OPTIONS]

-      Setup and configure a new profile.
+      Setup a new profile.

     Options:
-      --only-config                  Only configure the user and skip creating the database.
-      --set-default                  Set the profile as the new default.
-      -n, --non-interactive          Non-interactive mode: never prompt for input.
-      --backend [django|sqlalchemy]  Database backend to use.
-      --db-host TEXT                 Database server host.
-      --db-port INTEGER              Database server port.
-      --db-name TEXT                 Database name.
-      --db-username TEXT             Database user name.
-      --db-password TEXT             Database user password.
-      --repository DIRECTORY         Absolute path for the file system repository.
+      --profile PROFILE               The name of the new profile.
-      --email TEXT                   Email address that will be associated with your data and will be exported along with it, should you choose to share any of your work.
+      --email TEXT                    Email address that serves as the user name and a way to identify data created by it.
       --first-name TEXT               First name of the user.
       --last-name TEXT                Last name of the user.
-      --institution TEXT             Institution name of the user.
+      --institution TEXT              Institution of the user.
-      -f, --force                    Do not ask for confirmation.
+      --password TEXT                 Optional password to connect to REST API.
+      --db-engine [postgresql_psycopg2]
+                                      Engine to use to connect to the database.
+      --db-backend [django|sqlalchemy]
+                                      Backend type to use to map the database.
+      --db-host TEXT                  Hostname to connect to the database.
+      --db-port INTEGER               Port to connect to the database.
+      --db-name TEXT                  Name of the database to connect to.
+      --db-username TEXT              User name to connect to the database.
+      --db-password TEXT              Password to connect to the database.
+      --repository DIRECTORY          Absolute path for the file system repository.
       --help                          Show this message and exit.

 .. _verdi_shell: